rolling-scopes-school/docs/docs/en/fix-typo.md

 ### 4. Create your own development branch

 The branch name, as a rule, indicates the content of the fix.
-Suppose our branch is called fix-typo.
+Suppose our branch is called `fix-typo`.
 To create a new "fix-typo" branch is possibile by executing command:

 ```git checkout -b fix-typo```